 Scene 2: Reading Chord ChartsThough tablature can be used to notate chords, another common way of writing chords for guitar is with a chord chart.
 A chord chart is a grid of 6 lines in each direction.
 Vertical lines represent strings, the left line is the 6th string.
 The horizontal lines correspond to frets.
 At the top you may see an “x” or an “o” above a vertical line. “o” means play the open string and “x” means do not play that string.

-Each finger is assigned a number: index finger is 1, middle finger is 2, ring finger is 3, pinky is 4.
-There will be dots over vertical lines and between horizontal lines.
-There will either be numbers in the dot or above/below the vertical line.
-The dot shows you where on your guitar to play the note and the number tells you which finger to use.
+Each finger is assigned a number: index finger is 1, middle finger is 2, ring finger is 3, and the pinky is 4.
+Occasionally, the thumb may be used to fret a note.
+In this case, the thumb is usually labeled "T".
+There will be circles over the vertical lines and between the horizontal lines.
+There will either be numbers in the circle or above/below the vertical line.
+The circle shows you where on your guitar to play the note, and the number tells you which finger to use.

-Scene 3: Em and EMajNow you will start learning to play some chords.
-At this point these are just some easy chords for you to memorize.
-Make sure when you are playing chords, that each finger is only touching the string(s) that it is supposed to.
-If a finger touches extra strings you will end up muting strings that should ring.
+Scene 3: Em and ENow you will start learning to play some chords.
+At this point, these are just some easy chords for you to memorize.
+Make sure when you are playing chords that each finger is only touching the string(s) that it is supposed to.
+If a finger touches extra strings, you will end up muting strings that should ring.
 Also, note that all the chords you will be learning are triads.
 If more than 3 notes are being played, it is because there are repeating notes in different octaves.

 E minorTo play this chord, put your middle finger on string 5 fret 2 and put your ring finger on string 4 fret 2.
 Leave the other strings open and play every string.